vsakkas/sydney.py/README.md

 - `cooking`
 - `fitness`

-By default, Sydney will use the `copilot` persona.
+By default, Sydney.py will use the `copilot` persona.

 ### Compose